TrivadisPF/platys-modern-data-platform/documentation/getting-started.md

 **Note:** be aware that this completely removes the Docker containers and by that all the data within it.
 If you haven't mapped the data outside the container, then you might lose your work!

-At this point, you have seen the basics of how MDP works.
+At this point, you have seen the basics of how `platys` works, using the `mdp-stack` as an example.

 ## Where to go next